28547939/vpncore/README.md

 * Policy route through GRE tunnel somewhere along the path
   * Some clients don't have any specific capability to establish a tunnel.
-In this case one option is to install a policy route on a layer-3 hop that has the GRE tunnel installed.
+In this case one option is to install a policy route somewhere along the default route where the GRE tunnel is installed.
   * Typically this will happen relatively close to the client, such as in the first-hop IPsec container  to ensure the Internet-bound traffic is forwarded over the tunnel.